 The harbour, bounteous water and banks might well apply to Peel where merchants from Ireland and elsewhere would land to attend the fair.

 The whole subject is of the greatest interest and a closer examination of these ancient Gaelic records might throw a flood of light upon the pre-Norse history of Mann.
 Perhaps some future Manx scholar will go into the subject thoroughly for it is one deserving of investigation.

-(source: JJ Kneen, The IOM Natural History and Antiquarian Society Proceedings Vol IV No. II 1935-1937; photograph is of Tynwald Hill, the fairfield and St John’s Chapel courtesy of Google Earth)
+(source: JJ Kneen, M.A. from The IOM Natural History and Antiquarian Society Proceedings Vol IV No. II 1935-1937; photograph is of Tynwald Hill, the fairfield and St John’s Chapel courtesy of Google Earth)